 4. Simple and Hassle-Free Cooking

-Steaming is a low-maintenance cooking method that requires minimal supervision.
+Steaming is an easy cooking method that doesn’t need much attention.
 Once the ingredients are placed in the steamer, you can let them cook without worrying about flipping or stirring.
 This makes it perfect for busy weeknights or meal prep.

 5. Versatile and Adaptable